-She is widely published, with articles in both journals and books.
-Her publications include: 'How do you eat between harvests?':and other stories: engaging men in gender and livelihoods' in Gender Equality and Men: Learning from practice (2004), 'Good jobs and hidden costs: women workers documenting the price of precarious
+Thalia has published widely in journals and books.
+Her articles include - 'How do you eat between harvests?' and other stories: engaging men in gender and livelihoods' in Gender Equality and Men: Learning from practice (2004), 'Good jobs and hidden costs: women workers documenting the price of precarious